thismain/Self-Driving-Squares/README.md

 https://depositphotos.com/68246427/stock-illustration-minimal-city-map-for-gps.html
 https://st2.depositphotos.com/4559651/6824/v/950/depositphotos_68246427-stock-illustration-minimal-city-map-for-gps.jpg

-The images required processing, to change the width/height ratio, and to remove the non-white pixels from the streets, for doing which I used Gimp.
+The images required some manual processing, to change the width/height ratio, and to remove the non-white pixels from the streets, for doing which I used Gimp.